muflone/bluewho/README.md

 Each device found will be saved on the list with its name, type, address and last seen date and time.

-For each device a list of available Bluetooth services can be requested.

 System Requirements
 -------------------